Unidata/tds/README.md

 * https://www.unidata.ucar.edu/mailing_lists/archives/thredds/

 We appreciate feedback from users of this package.
-Please send comments, suggestions, and bug reports to <support-thredds@unidata.ucar.edu>.
+Open a GitHub issue or discussion if you have comments, suggestions, or bug reports.
 Please identify the version of the package.
+For security or server set up issues that cannot be addressed on GitHub, you may send your question with the relevant details to <support-thredds@unidata.ucar.edu>.

 ## THREDDS Catalogs